Snowflake-Applied-Field-Engineering/cortexchecker/DEPLOYMENT_GUIDE.md

-# Deployment Guide - Cortex Unified Tool
+# Deployment Guide - Cortex Tool

 ## Overview

-This guide walks you through deploying the Cortex Unified Tool to your Snowflake account and the GitHub repository.
+This guide walks you through deploying the Cortex Tool to your Snowflake account and the GitHub repository.

 ## Prerequisites